-There is no doubt that Hawaii is a unique state, and that too, in many ways.
+There is no doubt that Hawaii is a unique state and that too, in many ways.
 The soothing tropical season and the diversity in the culture make it even more beautiful.

-As in many other western countries, Christmas is one of the most important festivals in Hawaii.
+As in many other Western countries, Christmas is one of the most important festivals in Hawaii.
 People believe that it started after 1820.

 Makahiki is a harvest festival that pays homage to the indigenous deity Lono.
 Historically, during this period, battles and fighting were outlawed.

 During the festivals, beaches and the white wave breaks often mark a “white Christmas” in Hawaii to keep your holiday spirit alive.
 Mauna Kea, a Hawaiian name for “White Mountains,” and Mauna Loa—are two of the best skiing or snowboarding peaks.

 But Christmas cheer in Hawaii is different because of the Hawaiian touch they add to everything.
 If we take Santa, for example, then we can see the difference in the costume of Santa.

 Sometimes, you can find Santa carrying a surfboard, wearing a Hawaiian shirt, and sporting shorts.
-How cool it would be to celebrate Christmas with a surfing Hawaiian Santa?
+How cool would it be to celebrate Christmas with a surfing Hawaiian Santa?

 The History of Hawaiian Christmas Traditions

-Until 1862, Christmas wasn’t even a festival in Hawaii but there was a tradition to celebrate the successful journey of the sailor of the British ship Queen Charlotte to the west side of Kauai.
+Until 1862, Christmas wasn’t even a festival in Hawaii, but there was a tradition to celebrate the successful journey of the sailor of the British ship Queen Charlotte to the west side of Kauai.

 The festivities also coincide with Thanksgiving, and for a period, December 25th was marked as Hawaii’s official Thanksgiving Day until Christmas became a legally recognized holiday on the islands.

-Amazing Things to Know about Christmas in Hawaii
+Unique Things to Know about Christmas in Hawaii

 In other places, you find a snowman on Christmas but don’t be surprised if you see a snowman wearing a Hawaiian outfit, or you may even find a sandman instead of the snowman.